open-ephys/gui-docs/source/User-Manual/Plugins/Spike-Viewer.rst

 In the **Waveform View**, you can change the range of the display in microvolts by clicking the numeric button in the lower left (default = 250).
 You can also drag the horizontal red line to change the *display threshold* for a given channel.
 The *detection threshold* appears in orange and is based on the threshold that was used to detect the original spike.
 The display threshold only affects what appears in the Spike Viewer; by lowering the display threshold to more negative values, you can limit the number of spikes that are shown without affecting what is detected or recorded.

-There are three buttons along the bottom that control the global settings:
+There are five controls along the bottom that control the global settings:

+* **Range**: Changes the range of the display in microvolts.

+* **Spike History**: Sets the number of most recent spikes to display.

 * **Clear Plots**: Clears the spike waveforms and peaks currently being displayed.